Rise-Vision/risevision-documentation/_posts/user/storage/Tagging/2014-10-01-what-is-tagging.md

 | |    product: levi         | display location: shoe rack  | region: southeast
 | |                         |                              | region: southwest

+We are now going to add a Timeline tag so that the image only appears during the date range specified.

-When we add our Timeline Tag, we’ll specify the Start Date for Feb-3-2015 and and End Date for Feb-07-2015.
-As an added benefit, whenever a End Date is specified, you can optionally have the file moved into Trash once the End Date has passed.
-By doing this, you can eliminate any risk with that Image being reused in the future.
+When we add our Timeline tag, we’ll specify the start date of Feb-3-2015 and the end date of Feb-07-2015.
+As an added benefit, whenever an end date is specified, you have the additional option of having the file moved into Trash once the end date has passed.
+By doing this, you can eliminate any risk of that image being reused in the future.

-After adding the Timeline Tag,  our Image will now have the following Tags
+After adding the Timeline tag,  our image will now have the following tags:

 |Timeline| Tag Name |  Tag Name: Lookup Value |  Tag Name: Lookup Value  | Tag Name: Lookup Value |
 |---|----------|-------------------------|--------------------------|-----------------------